Federal Contractor Merger and Acquisitions & Government Contract Novations

-Buyers and sellers, and parties involved in mergers and acquisitions should serious assess how the transaction impacts the company’s small business status (if applicable), and whether FAR novation law allows for the possibility of getting a novation agreement approved by the contracting officer.
-Buyers and sellers and their attorney should seriously address the following questions.
+Buyers and sellers, and parties involved in merger and acquisitions should seriously assess how the transaction impacts the company’s small business status (if applicable), and whether the FAR allows for the possibility of getting a novation agreement approved by the contracting officer.
+Buyers and sellers and their attorneys should seriously address the following questions.

-- Would there be a violation of the Anti-Assignment Act if the transaction is consummated without the government’s approval?
+- Would there be a violation of the Anti Assignment Act if the transaction is consummated without the government’s approval?

 - Can the seller be subjected to continuing performance under the original government contract or face suspension and debarment?

-STOCK PURCHASE SALES
+FAR NOVATION AGREEMENT CLAUSE & STOCK PURCHASE SALES

-However, although the FAR suggests that a novation agreement is not required, the practical point it that parties involved in a stock purchase should still have legal counsel in the event that the contracting officer somehow has issue with the government’s risk or the interest of the government as a result of the purchase and sale
+However, although the FAR Clause suggests that a novation agreement is not required, the practical point is that parties involved in a stock purchase should still have legal counsel in the event that the contracting officer somehow has an issue with the government’s risk on non performance of the original contract or the interest of the government as a result of the purchase and sale.

-ASSET PURCHASE SALES
+FAR NOVATION CLAUSE – ASSET PURCHASE SALES

 PROBLEMS WITH THE ASSET PURCHASE AGREEMENT?

-When considering the legal issues with assignment and novation of government contracts, one concern that buyers and sellers should be aware of is the legal effect of the executed asset purchase agreement and what happens of the contracting officer chooses not to approve the novation agreement.
+When considering the legal issues with assignment and novation of government contracts, one concern that buyers and sellers should be aware of is the legal effect of the executed asset purchase agreement and what happens if the contracting officer chooses not to approve the FAR novation agreement.

+Maybe you should consider whether it is necessary to put approval contingency Clause in your asset purchase agreement and related novation contracts.
 This is when having an experienced government contracts attorney can make a huge difference.

-MERGERS AND ACQUISITIONS – GETTING THE GOVERNMENT’S CONSENT
+CONTRACT NOVATION VS ASSIGNMENT GETTING THE GOVERNMENT’S CONSENT

 One concern that is commonly missed by corporate attorneys attempting to handle federal government contract novations is that when compared to a traditional novated contract, the seller still guarantees performance.

-EXCEPTIONS TO THE ANTI-ASSIGNMENT ACT
+WHAT ARE THE EXCEPTIONS TO THE ANTI ASSIGNMENT ACT

 - The government waives the legal assignment requirements and

-For immediate help with government contract novations, agreements, and legal issues arising with assignment and novation law, call our government contract attorneys at 1-866-601-5518.
+For immediate help with government contract novations, agreements, and legal issues arising with assignment and novation company law, call our government contract attorneys at 1-866-601-5518.